-The Company contributes to two pension schemes, which are operated by Northern Electric plc on benalf of the participating companies within the Northern Powergrid Group.
+The Company contributes to two pension schemes, which are operated by Northern Electric pic on behalf of the participating companies within the Northern Powergrid Group.
 Those pension schemes are:

 - The Northern Powergrid Group of the ESPS (the "DB Scheme"); and - The Northern Powergrid Pension Scheme.